 The mission of the Wyoming Silent Witness Initiative is to promote peace, healing and responsibility in intimate relationships in order to eliminate domestic violence.

-Since 1985, an estimated sixty-six Wyoming women, seven men, four boys and one girl have been murdered as a result of domestic violence.
+Since 1985, an estimated seventy-two Wyoming women, seven men, four boys and one girl have been murdered as a result of domestic violence.
 In 1994 alone, eight women died at the hands of a husband, ex-husband, or acquaintance.
 Three additional children and seven males, including brothers, were also killed during these same domestic violence incidents.

 Because all of us have a responsibility to act to end these senseless deaths, Wyoming joined other states in a national initiative committed to raising the level of awareness about domestic violence.